elliotwutingfeng/ipcrypt-std.github.io/www/pages/index.md

 <section class="py-12 bg-gray-50">
     <div class="container mx-auto px-4 text-center">
-        <h2 class="text-3xl font-bold mb-6">Get Started with IPCrypt</h2>
+        <h2 class="text-3xl font-bold mb-6">Join the Community</h2>
         <p class="text-lg max-w-3xl mx-auto mb-8">
-            Ready to implement IPCrypt in your project?
-Check out our developer resources, try the interactive playground, and choose from multiple language implementations.
+            Interested in using or contributing to IPCrypt?
+Explore our resources, try the interactive playground, or check out the open source implementations.
+All are freely available for anyone to use.
         </p>
         <div class="flex flex-wrap justify-center gap-4">
             <a href="https://jedisct1.github.io/draft-denis-ipcrypt/draft-denis-ipcrypt.html" class="btn btn-secondary" target="_blank" rel="noopener">Read the Specification</a>